Mr George Pappas AO, BEc(Hons)Monash, MBA Harvard Business School

 HIGH ACHIEVING ALUMNI

-VU’s collaboration with a broad network of industry and business partners provides outstanding opportunities for student workplace learning .
+VU has strong connections to industry and collaborates with a broad network of industry and business partners provides outstanding opportunities for student workplace learning .
 Among its key partners are the Western Bulldogs Football Club, Western Health, City West Water, LinFox, Australian Institute of Sport, CSIRO, Tourism Victoria, AusAID and the World Health Organisation.

 Its range of scholarship programs include Achievement Scholarships offered to each of the almost 50 secondary schools in Melbourne’s west, and the new Chancellor’s Scholars Program for commencing students achieving an ATAR of least 90.
 Access Scholarships are available for students with financial need.